 Faith is that aspect through which we recognize God as the Creator of life and the Author of the Bible.
 We did not see one single event that is recorded in the Bible, but if we are going to have our faith perfected and go on to salvation, we must be convicted that those things recorded are realities, and that they surely occurred.
 This provides the foundation for what we need in the way of faith in life.
 We can combine this with that attitude of knowing that God owes us nothing, and that any obedience required is simply doing our duty.
 It is not earning us things.
 We do not put God in our debt.

-Let's go back to Hebrews 1, and we'll see how Paul opened the book of Hebrews, pointing to this very principle that's in verse 3 of Chapter 11.
+Let us go back to Hebrews 1, and we will see how Paul opened the book of Hebrews, pointing to this very principle that is in verse 3 of chapter 11.

-Hebrews 1:1-3 God, who at sundry times and in different manners spake in time past unto the fathers by the prophets, has in these last days spoken unto us by His Son, whom he has appointed heir of all things, by whom also he made the worlds; Who being the brightness of his glory, and the express image of his person, and upholding all things [including human history] by the word of His power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high.
+Hebrews 1:1-3 God, who at various times and in various ways spake in time past to the fathers by the prophets, has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; who being the brightness of His glory and the express image of His person, and upholding all things [including human history] by the word of His power, when He had by Himself purged our sins, sat down on the right hand of the Majesty on high.

 Hebrews 11:6 tells us very clearly that without faith in these kinds of things it is impossible to please God.
 This particular point requires a lot of meditation and effort in thinking, that salvation is not a matter of merely acceptance of something, as this world's Christianity proclaims.
 "Oh, accept Jesus Christ and you will be saved."
 It sounds so easy, but that mere acceptance will not produce the kind of faith that is necessary to produce eternal values within us and allow us to have the right relationship with God.

 Their faith is "acceptance."
-They accept that God exists, but that's as far as it goes.
-So if we get that far, we're at least up to the demons in terms of faith.
+They accept that God exists, but that is as far as it goes.
+So if we get that far, we are at least up to the demons in terms of faith.
 Are the demons going to be saved with that faith?
 Not on your life!
-You see, we won't either.
+You see, we will not either.
 We have to go beyond that, because God wants faith to be perfected because that will give us the motivation and sustaining power to keep going and building the relationship.

 I once read of a man who died, and his minister went with the dead man's wife to arrange the funeral.
 The wife was anxious to assure the minister about her husband and his relationship with the church, and so she told him her husband believed in God.
 So, a question: What if earlier in the marriage she had asked the husband, "Henry, do you believe in me?" and he replied, "Yes, Florence.
 I believe that you exist."